 - 1 cup non-dairy cheese shreds

 - 10 min

 - Ready in:

 Bring a large pot of salted water to boil, cook pasta according to the package directions, drain and aside.

 Heat oil in a large saucepan over medium-high.
 Add onion and cook until soft, about 3 minutes.
 Add garlic, ginger, green onions and cook for a minute.
 Stir in tomatoes, curry powder, allspice, nutmeg, and cinnamon.

 Add bell peppers, coconut milk, Bragg's liquid aminos, salt, Scotch bonnet pepper or cayenne pepper.

-Bring saucepan to boil, reduce to simmer for about 5-7 minutes until sauce is thicken.
+Bring sauce to boil, reduce to simmer for about 5-7 minutes until sauce is thickened.
 Add vegan cheese and stir until melted, then stir in pasta and serve.